UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantPlanPublishReq.md

 NewUnibeeApiMerchantPlanPublishReqWithDefaults instantiates a new UnibeeApiMerchantPlanPublishReq object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetExternalPlanId

+`func (o *UnibeeApiMerchantPlanPublishReq) GetExternalPlanId() string`

+GetExternalPlanId returns the ExternalPlanId field if non-nil, zero value otherwise.

+### GetExternalPlanIdOk

+`func (o *UnibeeApiMerchantPlanPublishReq) GetExternalPlanIdOk() (*string, bool)`

+GetExternalPlanIdOk returns a tuple with the ExternalPlanId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExternalPlanId

+`func (o *UnibeeApiMerchantPlanPublishReq) SetExternalPlanId(v string)`

+SetExternalPlanId sets ExternalPlanId field to given value.

+### HasExternalPlanId

+`func (o *UnibeeApiMerchantPlanPublishReq) HasExternalPlanId() bool`

+HasExternalPlanId returns a boolean if a field has been set.

 ### GetPlanId